Updated April 2020

-Inductive thinking teaches you to actually look at the data provided with a different set of eyes and not to accept as factual any data, even if it seems to come from the most pristine of sources; it teaches you to break down everything, and reanalyze it all through a different lens.
+Inductive thinking teaches one to examine the data provided with a different set of eyes and not to accept anything as factual even if it appears to originate from the most pristine of sources.
+It teaches you to break down everything, and reanalyze it all through a different lens.
 In applying this form of thinking, you dramatically cut the amount of flawed data that goes into your analysis.

 Instead of simply blindly accepting raw data you actually decide to objectively look at this raw data and then decide whether it should or should not be used.
 It is widely known that government data is extremely manipulated (and this has never been truer.
 Since 2008, the Central bankers have manipulated the markets and the data in way never seen before in the history of the markets) and thus no matter how prestigious the company that provides the data, the data is and will always be flawed.

 The principles of Mass Psychology are understood better if one is able to think inductively.

 One of the main tenets of Inductive thinking is to build a comprehension of the basic rules of mass psychology; by reading past and present issues of the market update you will slowly but surely understand how to apply mass psychology to not only help you with your investments, but you will find out that it can be applied to improve all aspects of your life.